isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-spray-paint-metal/index.md

 ###  4. Shake the Spray Paint

-Before spraying the paint, shake the can vigorously for about 1
-- 2 minutes to mix the paint inside.
+Before spraying the paint, shake the can vigorously for about 1-2 minutes to mix the paint inside.
 This will ensure an even spray and help avoid clogs during application.

 ###  5. Spray the Metal

-Hold the spray paint can about 8
-- 12 inches from the metal surface.
+Hold the spray paint can about 8-12 inches from the metal surface.
 Apply light, even coats of paint in a sweeping motion.
 Avoid spraying too much paint at once, as this can result in drips or uneven coverage.
 Apply multiple thin coats, allowing each coat to dry before applying the next one.
-This will help you achieve a smooth, professional
+This will help you achieve a smooth, professional-looking finish.
-- looking finish.

 ###  6. Allow the Paint to Dry